eclipse/diafanis/README.md

 This allows you to <b>perform complex calculations of any length and with any number of variables on the server</b>.
 Please note that this is our test server. :) This test server is a 4-core ARM64 Linux server with only 4GB of memory, although it's pretty fast.

 <br>
-<b>HOW CAN I GET THIS MATHEMATICAL ENGINE ON MY DEVICE?</b>
+<b>HOW CAN I GET THIS MATHEMATICAL ENGINE ON MY OWN SERVER?</b>
 <br><br>
 Just run this command line in the terminal to get and start the service with Docker:

-LINUX FOR x86 PROCESSORS (Intel and AMD)
+LINUX FOR x64 PROCESSORS (Intel and AMD)

     sudo docker pull diafanis/diafanis-service_linux_x64:latest